-5342.
-Advanced Health Assessment (3:3:0 O)

-Building upon basic physical assessment and history taking knowledge and skills, this course focuses on advanced practice nursing concepts in assessment, evidence-based health promotion and clinical reasoning processes.
-Requires an oncampus intensive.
+NURS 5342 Advanced Health Assessment (3:3:0,0) Building upon basic physical assessment and history taking knowledge and skills, this course focuses on advanced practice nursing concepts in assessment, evidence-based health promotion and clinical reasoning processes.
+Requires on-campus OSCE.

-5343.
-Pharmacotherapeutics for Nurses in Advanced Practice

-This graduate course focuses on application of pharmacokinetic and pharmacodynamic principles to medication regimens for patients, male and female, across the life span.
+NURS 5343 Pharmacotherapeutics for Nurses in Advanced Practice (3:3:0,0) This graduate course focuses on application of pharmacokinetic and pharmacodynamic principles to medication regimens for patients, male and female, across the life span.
 Students will utilize assessment data and evidence-based protocols to guide safe prescriptive decision-making in a master's prepared nursing role.

-5345.
-Advanced Practice Nursing: Application of Pathophysiology (3:3:0 O)

-Study of the physiologic basis of disease for advanced practice nursing.
+NURS 5345 Advanced Practice Nursing: Application of Pathophysiology (3:3:0,0) Study of the physiologic basis of disease for advanced practice nursing.
 Emphasis is on application of pathophysiologic concepts to the recognition of pathologic conditions and the management of clients with a variety of health problems across the life span.

-5346.
-The Nursing Administrator: Standards for Excellence (CL)

-(3:2.5:2 O)

-(Prerequisite: Admission to the Graduate Program, Nursing Administration track) This course provides an overview of the current, major forces driving nursing services toward quality and nursing administrators toward competence.
+NURS 5346 The Nursing Administrator: Standards for Excellence (3:2.5:2,0) This course provides an overview of the current, major forces driving nursing services toward quality and nursing administrators toward competence.
 The focus is to develop an appreciation for the numerous quality initiatives that influence how nursing leaders lead their areas of accountability toward better patient care.

-5347.
-Administrative Role Development (CL) (3:2.5:2 O)

-(Prerequisite: NURS 5346) The focus of this course is on creation of an effective workplace in which safe patient care can occur.
+NURS 5347 Administrative Role Development (3:3:0,F) (Prerequisite: NURS 5346) The focus of this course is on creation of an effective workplace in which safe patient care can occur.
 The traditional elements of managing are the avenues through which learners gain insight into the effectiveness and influence of the administrative role.

-5348.
-Administrative Role Development: The Nurse Administrator as Leader (CL) (3:2:4 O)

-(Prerequisite: NURS 5347) This course centers on interpreting the social and political impact on the organization and the issues that influence how the nurse administrator enacts the role of leader.
+NURS 5348 Administrative Role Development: The Nurse Administrator as Leader (3:2:4,F) (Prerequisite: NURS 5347) This course centers on interpreting the social and political impact on the organization and the issues that influence how the nurse administrator enacts the role of leader.

-5351.
-Scientific Foundations of Advanced Nursing Practice

-(Prerequisite: enrollment as a MSN student) This core course focuses on developing an understanding of research and evidence-based processes as a foundation for using evidence to support advanced nursing practice.
+NURS 5351 Scientific Foundations of Advanced Nursing Practice (3:3:0,0) This course focuses on developing an understanding of research and evidence-based processes as a foundation for using evidence to support advanced nursing practice.
 Research critique relevant to advanced practice nursing including qualitative and quantitative approaches are applied to clinical practice problems.
 Examination of instrument design and evaluation is highlighted.
 Advanced skills for the systematic evaluation of evidence for advanced nursing practice are developed and refined.
 Practice problems form the basis for examining evidence application in nursing.

-5352.
-Leadership for Healthcare (3:3:0 O)

-This course engages the student in an examination of leadership concepts and theories, with an emphasis on skills that are critical to understanding the role of the leader in political advocacy and impacting health care systems and policies.
+NURS 5352 Leadership for Healthcare (3:3:0,0) This course engages the student in an examination of leadership concepts and theories, with an emphasis on skills that are critical to understanding the role of the leader in political advocacy and impacting health care systems and policies.
 Key issues will be presented within the framework of health care delivery systems, organizations, and evaluation of the impact on health.
 Special emphasis will be placed on the role of advanced practice nursing and its impact on policy for all, and in particular vulnerable populations.
-Principles of leadership will provide the foundation for integrating concepts of systems thinking, ethical and critical decision-making, communication, collaboration, negotiation, change facilitation, transparency, political advocacy, and economics in the advanced practice nursing role.
+Principles of leadership will provide the foundation for integrating concepts of systems thinking, ethical and critical decision-making, communication, collaboration, negotiation, change facilitation, transparency, political advocacy and economics in the advanced practice nursing role.